-Every cyclist knows the agony of saddle sores - that burning, chafing misery that can ruin even the shortest ride.
-But what most riders don't realize is that this persistent pain has secretly driven every major advancement in saddle technology for over a century.
+Every cyclist knows the agony of saddle sores—that burning, chafing misery that can ruin even the shortest ride.
+But here's what most riders don't realize: this persistent pain has secretly driven every major advancement in saddle technology for over a century.

 From Torture Devices to Ergonomic Marvels